fuxelius/elliptic_fit/README.md

 ## Fitting elliptical dataset with LM

-The dotted line is the LM fit of the  noisy elliptical dataset, with a far outlier added.
+The dotted line is the LM fit of the  noisy elliptical dataset, with a far outlier added bottom left.

 <img src="opt/lm_elliptical_fit.png"  width="400">